 4, 7, 7, 12, 15

-The middle value, or median, is 7 as there are an equal number of other values either side of the second 7.
+The middle value, or median, is 7 as there are an equal number of other values on either side of the second 7.
 When your data set contains an even number of values rather than an odd number, take the pair of numbers that would make the median, add them together and then divide them by 2.

-Finding the range?
+Finding the range

-The non-statutory guidelines state that pupils should know when it is appropriate to find the mean of a data set.
+Instead, the non-statutory guidelines state that pupils should know when it is appropriate to find the mean of a data set.

 While there is no requirement for it to be linked to other areas of mathematics, some teachers may choose to give tasks that find the averages of particular data sets.
 This could include, for example, finding the mean of certain measurable characteristics of the class.
 For example, hand span, height or shoe size.
 This data could be obtained during a statistics lesson or a lesson on measurement.

-How does it link to real life?
+How does mean median mode link to real life?

-The Office for National Statistics uses mean to find the mean age of the population.
+The Office for National Statistics uses the mean to find the mean age of the population.
 Any role that involves looking at statistical data will likely use all the above measures of central tendency to help draw conclusions from the data.

-Mean, median and mode worked example
+Mean median mode worked example

 Use the data above to find the mean, median, mode and range of the data.

-To find the mean, first add all the data sets.
+To find the mean, first, add all the data sets.

-To solve this we need to add 8, 12, 7, 7 5 and 15.
+To solve this we need to add 8, 12, 7, 7, 5 and 15.
 This is 54.

 5, 7, 7, 8, 12, 15

-To find the range, you subtract the lowest value from the data set from the highest.
+To find the range, we subtract the lowest value from the data set from the highest.
 The lowest value is 5 and the highest is 15.
 15 – 5 = 10.
 The range is 10.

-Mean, median and mode practice question
+Mean median mode practice question

 Use the data above, and the examples from further up the page, to find the mean, median, mode and range of the data.

-- Mean is 43
+- Mean is 7